Protests Rock Spain's Catalonia Region But Residents Are Divided Over Independence

 These momentous events were a painful chapter for many Spaniards who reject Catalonia's claim to sovereign statehood, but also for the many Catalans who watched Spanish authorities aggressively block voters, arrest the referendum organizers and ultimately take full control of the regional government.

 Catalan President Carles Puigdemont and several others fled to Belgium to avoid arrest.
-Puigdemont faces possible extradition proceedings after Spain issued a European arrest warrant for him this week.
+Puigdemont faces possible extradition proceedings after Spain issued a European arrest warrant for him.

-In May 2018, Catalans elected hard-line secessionist Quim Torra as their new president.

-This week, Torra is defiant following Monday's verdict: He is pushing for another independence referendum.
+This week, Quim Torra, who became Catalonia's president in May 2018, has taken a defiant stance after the court verdict: He is pushing for another independence referendum.

 "If they convict us to 100 years for going to the polls for self-determination, then the response is clear: Self-determination should be put back on the ballot," he said to Catalan parliament on Thursday.